josepablofm78/TestFlows/.github/ISSUE_TEMPLATE/request-datacap.md

 ---
 name: Request Datacap
 about: Users must open a new issue to request datacap for their addresses
-title: 'Verify Client.
-Request Datacap for Address: ${}'
+title: 'Data Cap Request for: [Organization Name]'
 labels: request
 assignees: ''